fl1ghterr/TwitchCommonFollowersFinder/README.md

 # Go Script to Count and Find Following List

-This Go script is designed to count and find the following list for a list of people from a raw user data string.
+This Go script is designed to count and find the following list for a list of people from a raw user data string.So you can find common streamers or check the percentage of any channel's current viewers to overlapping audiences, or even find bot accounts.

 ## Overview